mayuropensource/PuffinBASIC/README.md

 ## Working with Intellij

 Import the pom.xml file in Intellij.
-After importing, if you make a chane to the antlr4 grammas, regenerate the antlr4 code using following command and then reload the changes.
+After importing, if you make a change to the antlr4 grammar, regenerate the antlr4 code using following command and then reload the changes.
 ```
 $ mvn generate-sources